-Years before Kobe Bryant welcomed current Clipper Antawn Jamison to the Lakers in 2012 by posterizing him in practice, Jamison was a Warriors and a legit scorer good for 20 & 10 almost every night.
-During Jamison’s third season with the pre “We Believe” Warriors, he averaged a career-high 24 points and on December 5th of 2000, he scored a career-high 51 against the Sonics.
-He also grabbed 14 rebounds to go with his 23-of-36 shooting, but wasn’t able to grab a victory.
+Years before Kobe Bryant welcomed Antawn Jamison to the Lakers in 2012 by posterizing him in practice, Jamison was a legit scorer on the Golden State Warriors, good for 20 & 10 almost every night.
+During Jamison’s third season with the pre “We Believe” Warriors, he averaged a career-high 24 points.
+And on December 3rd of 2000, he scored a career-high 51 against the Seattle Sonics.
+He also grabbed 14 rebounds to go with his 23-of-36 shooting night but wasn’t able to grab a victory.

-The very next night, the Warriors welcomed Kobe Bryant and the Lakers to town and Jamison tied his career-high by scoring 51 again!
-Just as crazy as the fact that Jamision scored back-to-back 50 points was the fact that Kobe Bryant also scored a career-high 51 in the game.
-Bryant did take six more shots and made three less but that’s not anything to be ashamed of since Jamison connected on an impressive 21-of-29 shots.
+The very next night, the Warriors welcomed Kobe Bryant and the Lakers to town and Jamison matched his career-high by scoring 51 again!
+Just as crazy as the fact that Jamison scored back-to-back 50 points was the fact that Kobe Bryant also scored a then career-high 51 in the game.
+Bryant did take six more shots and made three less, but that’s not anything to be ashamed of since Jamison connected on an impressive 21-of-29 shots.
 The cherry on top for Jamison was the Warriors were able to pull off a 125-122 victory in OT against the future champs.

 KOBE ON JAMISON / JAMISON ON KOBE

-Two years ago, Jamision also had a pretty amusing story about Bryant and his mind frame in games.
+Two years ago, Jamison also had a pretty amusing story about Bryant and his mind frame in games.